openvstorage/framework/specs/Edge.md

 ## Required changes
 - Implement storage and management IP correctly
-    - DTL and MDS should use the management Ip
+    - DTL and MDS should use the storage Ip
     - Edge/NFS should use the storage IP
 -  Storage Router detail page
     - Change IP to Management IP